rba100/clear-chat/README.md

 Current code shall be discarded and project re-written.

 TODO
 - Authentication system.
-Asymetric key based identity.
+Asymmetric key based identity.
 Only public key stored on server.
 - Channels.
 You have to know the channel name in advance, but that's all that's required to enter the channel.
 - Direct messages.
 - Emoji